If you’ve been wondering how to create an online course, we’ll walk you through the entire process.

 - What do you know?
 Write down the topics that you’re passionate about, and consider the skills and experience that you possess.

 - How will my course provide value?
 Validate your course idea with your target audience.

 - What niche is right?
 Look at what exists already and niche down your topic.

 Luckily, we focus on knowledge at Teachable.
 If you know a topic, you can create a profitable online course.

 For example, perhaps you’re passionate about horticulture.
 Sure, the average Joe isn’t getting too excited about aquaponics.
 But, there are people somewhere dying to learn more about growing a flourishing aquaponic garden.

 You just need to find them.

 Finding your audience is easy.
-They probably hang out in the same online spaces that you do.
-Whether you frequent horticulture subreddits or are active in Facebook communities, go there and ask what people are struggling with.
+Your audience may hang out in the same online spaces that you do.
+Whether you frequent horticulture subreddits or are active in Facebook groups, go there and ask about their struggles.